IENT/YUViewReleases/README.md

 # YUViewReleases
-Contains the releases and installers of YUView which are compiled by out build system.
+Contains the releases and installers of YUView which are compiled by our build system.